-CHAPTER X
+CHAPTER TEN

-LAWFORD listened awhile before opening his door.
+Lawford listened awhile before opening his door.
 He heard voices in the dining-room.
 A light shone faintly between the blinds of his bedroom.
 He very gently let himself in, and unheard, unseen, mounted the stairs.
-He sat down in front of the fire, tired out, and bitterly cold in spite of his long walk home.
+He sat down in front of the fire, tired out and bitterly cold in spite of his long walk home.
 But his mind was wearier even than his body.
 He tried in vain to catch up the thread of his thoughts.
 He only knew for certain that so far as his first hope and motives had gone his errand had proved entirely futile.
-"How could I possibly fall asleep with that fellow talking there?" he had said to himself angrily; yet knew in his heart that their talk had driven every other idea out of his mind.
+'How could I possibly fall asleep with that fellow talking there?' he had said to himself angrily; yet knew in his heart that their talk had driven every other idea out of his mind.
 He had not yet even glanced into the glass.
 His every thought was vainly wandering round and round the one curious hint that had drifted in, but which he had not yet been able to put into words.

 Supposing, though, that he had really fallen into a deep sleep, with none to watch or spy-what then?
-However ridiculous the idea, it was not more ridiculous, more incredible than the actual fact.
-He might, it was just possible that he would by now have actually awakened just his own familiar, every-day self again.
+However ridiculous that idea, it was not more ridiculous, more incredible than the actual fact.
+If he had remained there, he might, it was just possible that he would by now, have actually awakened just his own familiar every-day self again.
 And the thought of that-though he hardly realised its full import-actually did send him on tip-toe for a glance that more or less effectually set the question at rest.
-This was much the same dark, sallow face that had so much appalled him only two nights ago-expressionless, cadaverous, with shadowy hollows beneath the glittering eyes.
-And even as he watched it its lips, of their own volition, it seemed, drew together and questioned him-"Whose?"
+And there looked out at him, it seemed, the same dark sallow face that had so much appalled him only two nights ago-expressionless, cadaverous, with shadowy hollows beneath the glittering eyes.
+And even as he watched it, its lips, of their own volition, drew together and questioned him-'Whose?'